-SAP Business One comes with a complimentary and integrated version of SAP Crystal Reports, which provides built-in analytics and reporting tools that generate accurate, timely reports using data drawn from across your business, and gives you actionable insights into your business.
+SAP Business One comes with a complimentary and integrated version of SAP Crystal Reports.
+This provides built-in analytics and reporting tools that generate accurate, timely reports using data drawn from across your business and gives you actionable insights into your business that benefit your operations.

-If powered by SAP HANA, Business One exploits in-memory computing capabilities to give you real-time access to pre-defined dashboards and reports, as well as tools to support your decision-making.
+If powered by SAP HANA, Business One exploits in-memory computing capabilities to give you real-time access to predefined dashboards and reports and provide tools to support your decision-making.

 These tools allow you to:

-Of all the ERP software products available in the market for SMEs like yours today, why would you want to implement and deploy SAP Business One for your business?
+Of all the ERP software products currently available in the market for SMEs like yours, why would you want to implement and deploy SAP Business One for your business?

-It’s because SAP Business One brings certain strengths to the table, which gives it an advantage over its competitors in the same market space.
+It’s because SAP Business One’s modules bring certain strengths to the table, which gives it an advantage over its competitors in the same market space.
 Here are some of the most well-known of them.

-Within the market space of ERP software for SMEs, SAP Business One is particularly well-known for the robustness and depth of its inventory management features and functionalities.
+Within the market space of ERP software for SMEs, SAP Business One is particularly well-known for the robustness and depth of its inventory management features and functions.